Rolling containers and their application scenarios

 # Sample code snippet

-• Can use hand gestures to negotiate, but the process is more cumbersome
+• It can be resolved using gestures to negotiate, but the process is more cumbersome

 <scroll-view type="nested" scroll-y>